sunpy/sunpy.org/project/roles.rst

 ---------------
 **Unfilled**

-The release manager is responsible for cuting releases of SunPy core, and assisting with releases of affiliated packages as required.
+The release manager is responsible for the logistics of SunPy core releases, and assisting with releases of affiliated packages as required.
 This comprises of the following main tasks:

--  Ensuring that PRs which need backporting into release branches are backported.
+-  Ensuring that PRs are backported as appropriate.
--  Maintaining the CI on release branches.
+-  Working with the CI maintainer to maintain the CI on release branches.
--  Following the `release checklist <https://github.com/sunpy/sunpy/wiki/Home%3A-Release-Checklist>`__ to make releases.
+-  Following, maintaining, and improving the `release checklist <https://github.com/sunpy/sunpy/wiki/Home%3A-Release-Checklist>`__ for each release.
--  Maintaining the release checklist with updates to the process.
--  Announcing the release to social media, mailing lists and blogs etc.
+-  Notifying the Communications Lead of new releases.
 -  Maintaing the automated release pipeline.
 -  Maintaining the conda-forge packages for core and affiliated packages.

-**Commitment Level**: The main component of this role is monitoring PRs which get milestoned to be backported to release branches and ensuring the backports happen correctly, and releasing bug fix versions.
+**Commitment Level Required**: Low (3-5 hours/week).
+The main component of this role is monitoring PRs which get milestoned to be backported to release branches and ensuring the backports happen correctly, and releasing bug fix versions.
 This role is probably upto a 3-5 hour time commitment per week, although it varies based on the SunPy release schedule.

 .. _role_webmaster: